TsuyoshiUshio/BlogBabel/docs/Design.md

 Returns 422.
 Usually missing required parameters.
 Another case is, OpenAI returns message for `tags`.
 I modify the prompt not return the message.

+### GitHub Action

+I saw `Error: Error 403: Resource not accessible by integration` for the `ncipollo/release-action` execution.
+That is because of lack of permission for the pipeline.
+Refer to [After update, Error 403: Resource not accessible by integration](https://github.com/ncipollo/release-action/issues/129#issuecomment-1117290255).